 - Plan your meals.
 Meal planning helps you avoid last-minute shopping trips, impulse purchases, and restaurant meals because you know exactly what to buy.
 Need a way to organize your weekly recipes and shopping lists?
-Get my FREE printable meal planner!
+Get my printable meal planner!
 You’ll have an organized way to record your recipes and shopping lists—no more wasting time or feeling frazzled!

 3. Work up to your due date

 Depending on your health and your doctor’s recommendations, you may be able to work up to your due date as a way to stash more of your income.
 By postponing maternity leave as long as possible, you’re extending your earning time because you’ll be working for a longer period of time before giving birth.